BXQ/MRAD_RR_2017/README.md

 For more information, you may wish to consult the article "Evidence for a limit to human lifespan" by Xiao Dong, Brandon Milholland and Jan Vijg in *Nature* (2016).
 That article can be found at https://dx.doi.org/10.1038/nature19793

+The code is licensed under the GNU Affero General Public License.